windyskies/fetch/README.md

 ## Yet-another-shell-script
-## fetch 'origin-folder/' to 'destination/' easily
+## isolate different files in 'origin-folder/' and 'destination/' folders

 ### Installation